andre-st/amazon-wishless/README.md

   although our viewer still shows more information and is clearer

 **Firefox 68+ XSLT CORS-issue:**
-- Firefox doesn't autoload the XSLT file anymore, which is referenced by the XML file and located in the same directory ("Cross Origin" and file URIs).
+- Firefox doesn't autoload the XSLT file anymore, which was referenced by the XML file and located in the same directory ("Cross Origin" and file URIs).
   The XSLT transforms the raw XML data into an useful report.
-  Since 1.4.6 the Python script does the transformation itself, but when you change the XSLT code and don't want to re-run the script everytime, you would have to...
+Since 1.4.6 the Python script does the transformation itself (using the XLST file).
-	- visit `about:config` and disable `privacy.file_unique_origin`,
-	- or access the files through a web-server
-	- or run `$ xsltproc wishlist.xslt wishlist.xml > wishlist.html  &&  firefox wishlist.html`

 ## Customization